-I have always struggled with the question:
+Do you think you are an ambivert?
+I always have struggled with the question:

 “Are you an extrovert or introvert?”

 Extroversion and introversion describe how someone reacts to people.
+Ambiverts are flexible in how they react to people.

 Research has found that how we react to people is physiological.
 This study found that we judge someone’s level of extroversion or introversion immediately–often based on facial structure.
 For example:

 - It’s draining to be around lots of people.
-I prefer peace, solitude and quiet time.
+I prefer peace, solitude, and quiet time.
 I usually crave alone time in my free time.
 (Introvert)

 - It depends.
 (Ambivert)